NickGrunert/master-thesis/modules/02_algorithm.typ

     Notably, it failed to recognize the two outer surfaces as coherent entities and erroneously merged the inner surface with the edges surrounding the other two.

     In contrast, the other two examples are each a single, coherent surface.
-    In @fig:dbscan:b, a perfectly normal surface only affected by minor noise inside the derivative values, the entire surface is identified as noise, with the actual noise for some reason being given multiple labels.
+    In @fig:dbscan:b, a perfectly normal surface affected by minor noise is shown, however, the entire surface is labeled as noise by the algorithm, with the actual noise being given labels.
     @fig:dbscan:c contains a significant amount of noise, resulting in no surface detection at all, labeling everything as noise.

     For purposes of illustration, consider the adjustment of parameters.